CDEDI fault plans to remove expiry date from national ID

-The Centre for Democracy and Economic Development Initiatives (CDEDI) has penned Parliamentary Committee Chairperson on defense and security to probe the secrecy and suspicious speedy conduct of National Registration Bureau (NRB) on the removal of micro-chip and expiry date from National Identity cards.
+The Centre for Democracy and Economic Development Initiatives (CDEDI) has penned Parliamentary Committee Chairperson on defense and security to probe the secret and suspicious speedy conduct of National Registration Bureau (NRB) on the removal of micro-chip and expiry date from National Identity cards.

 In a letter addressed to Ralph Jooma and copied to United Nations Development Program (UNDP) country representative, CDEDI Executive Director Sylvester Namiwa, says the secrecy and the speed at which the process is being done is raising eyebrows.